day8/re-frame/docs/README.md

 <https://squidfunk.github.io/mkdocs-material> which provides
 a [Material UI](https://material.io/) theme for the `mkdocs` static site generator.

-The website is built [via Github actions](https://github.com/day8/re-frame/blob/feature/mkdocs/.github/workflows/docs-workflow.yml) which stitch together the docs, the API and the klipse artifacts.
+The live re-frame website is built [via Github actions](https://github.com/day8/re-frame/blob/feature/mkdocs/.github/workflows/docs-workflow.yml) which stitch together the docs, the API and the klipse artifacts.

 ## To Build Locally